-- 9.1.
-The corporate governance framework should assure that the rights of stakeholders that are protected by law are respected. - 9.2.
-The corporate governance framework should create conditions for the stakeholders to participate in corporate governance in the manner prescribed by law.
-Examples of mechanisms of stakeholder participation in corporate governance include: employee participation in adoption of certain key decisions for the company; consulting the employees on corporate governance and other important issues; employee participation in the company's share capital; creditor involvement in governance in the context of the company's insolvency, etc. - 9.3.
-Where stakeholders participate in the corporate governance process, they should have access to relevant information.
+0.4 The semi-meter measures from source to a source of Maa The Original trade unions that management 9.1.
+The corporate governance framework should Yes The Company and trade unions that represent assure that the rights of stakeholders that are protected employees of the Company have signed a by law are respected.
+Collective Bargaining Agreement which obligates 5 the management of the Company to inform implementation of the Collective Agreement, the Company's performance, changes in the market and etc. 9.2.
+The corporate governance framework should In 1999, following the Company's privatization create conditions for the stakeholders to participate in program, almost 5 per cent of the Company's corporate governance in the manner prescribed by law. shares were sold to its employees.
+The current and Examples of mechanisms of stakeholder participation in former employees of the Company actively corporate governance include: employee participation in participate in the shareholders meetings, show adoption of certain key decisions for the company; interest in the Company's performance and results. consulting the employees on corporate governance and Every year the Company pays dividends to the other important issues; employee participation in the shareholders.
+The Company has approved company's share capital; creditor involvement in Principles for Sponsorship and Support and, on the governance in the context of the company's insolvency, basis of them, builds its relations with society and etc. local communities.
+9.3.
+Where stakeholders participate in the corporate The Company prepares the Report on Corporate governance process, they should have access to Social Responsibility which discusses principles relevant information. and practices in relation to the Company's 1 1 2 cooperation with investors, employees, customers and local communities.